 When a Member's condition is life-threatening and requires use of special equipment, life support systems, and close monitoring by trained attendants while en route to the nearest appropriate facility, emergency transportation is thus required.
-Emergency transportation includes, but is not limited to, ambulance, air, or boat transports.
+Emergency transportation includes, but is not limited to, ground and air transportation.